-Current features and upcoming roadmap for the new version of Microsoft Stream
+Current features and upcoming roadmap for Microsoft Stream (built on SharePoint)

-The earlier version of Stream will now be known as Microsoft Stream (Classic) and Microsoft Stream (built on SharePoint files platform) (or simpler, Stream on SP) will continue as the name for the new version.
+The earlier version of Stream will now be known as Microsoft Stream (Classic) and new version will be referred to as Microsoft Stream (built on SharePoint) to clarify the differences in this article.

 - Able to share, copy link, download, delete, and see version history of your video

 - Able to comment, see activity, and file information within the details pane

 - Playback support in the mobile apps for Microsoft Teams, OneDrive, SharePoint, and Yammer

 Advanced sharing options for your video, standard to any other file on Microsoft 365